ballerina-platform/module-ballerina-persist/docs/spec/spec.md

     ```

 3. Update Types
     These are records used to update data in the data source.
 These are entity types without the identifier fields.
+All fields will be optional.
+Only the value provided fields will be updated.
     ```ballerina
     type WorkspaceUpdate record {|
-        string workspaceType;
+        string workspaceType?;
-        string buildingBuildingCode;
+        string buildingBuildingCode?;
     |};
     ```